qyxtim/AI-For-Games/README.md

 # UI for the Games

 The UI will be created for all games in the repository.
 These UI will be created based on `opencv`.
-Thus, if you need to use the UI version, you will need to install `opencv` and use the correct commands to compile it.
-(For the UI version, the repository does not provide a compile command).
+Thus, if you need to use the UI version, you will need to install `opencv`.
+The `cmake` configuration is provided in the `README.md` for each game.

 - [x] Tic-Tac-Toe
 - [ ] 2048